appliedmicrobiologyresearch/Klebsiella-spp/README.md

 # plasmid_presence_visualize.R
 This script visualises which plasmid replicons have been identified per Klebsiella species.
 It uses plasmid_presence_final_table.tsv as input table which lists which plasmids have been identified per strain using Plasmidfinder (https://cge.cbs.dtu.dk/services/PlasmidFinder/)

+# ANIm_make_groups.py
+This script groups assemblies, which share more than 99.9% Average Nucleotide Identity.
+It uses ANIm_percentage_identity.tab as input displaying ANIm values.